ESPRI-Mod/nctime/docs/index.rst

 allows researchers to easily diagnose the time definition of their data to ensure a proper analysis.
 It provides two netCDF tools:

- * the netCDF Time Coverage Checker -- nctcck -- analyses the time continuity of datasets split across files.
+ - the netCDF Time Coverage Checker :: ``nctcck`` Analyses the time continuity of datasets split across files.
- * the netCDF Time Axis Checker -- nctxck -- analyses the time axis squareness by rebuilding a convention-compliant time axis for netCDF files.
+ - the netCDF Time Axis Checker :: ``nctxck``
+    Analyses the time axis squareness by rebuilding a convention-compliant time axis for netCDF files.

 See the :ref:`faq` to learn more about what is behind the scene of ``nctime``.